bartkozal/hocus-pocus/README.md

   `application.sass` - Main file, use it only to import partials

 3. Use syntax rules from [Mark Otto's Code Guide][8]
-4. Use the following naming conventions:
+4. Use the following `modifier-object-subobject` naming convention:

   ```html
     <!-- Objects -->